Priyanka04suri/BOB-Prototype/README.md

 ## Installation
 Running the app locally by cloning the Github repo

-## Enter your Gemini API in config.py
+## Create and Enter your Gemini API in .env file

 const API_KEY = 'ENTER YOUR Gemini API';
 ## Create a virtual environment for python: